-A. Effective July 1, 2023, Appendix K identifies the salary range and classification assignment for the IT Professional Structure (ITPS) Range Salary Schedule.
+A. Effective July 1, 2026, Appendix K identifies the salary range and classification assignment for the IT Professional Structure (ITPS) Range Salary Schedule.

-B. Effective July 1, 2021, all salary ranges and steps of the “ITPS” Range Salary Schedule will be increased by four percent (4%) remain in effect until June 30, 2025 as shown in Appendix K. This salary schedule increase is based on the ITPS Range Salary Schedule in effect on June 30, 2023.
+B.

-C. Effective July 1, 2024, all salary ranges and steps of the “ITPS” Range Salary Schedule will be increased by three percent (3%, as shown in Appendix L.
+C. Effective July 1, 2026, all salary ranges and steps of the “ITPS” Range Salary Schedule will be increased by two percent (2%), as shown in Appendix L.

 D. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection B and C above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.

+E. Employees within the information technology professional structure who are at the entry, journey, and senior/specialist levels designated as and performing all duties of a supervisor, in accordance with WA 357-01-317, must receive a five percent (5%) supervisory pay differential in addition to the base salary as long as they meet the definition of supervisor.

 42.3 Pay for Performing the Duties of a Higher Classification